bitcoinj/httpseed/README.md

 * Can additionally serve data in comma separated text format for ease of use with other tools, like web browsers and shell scripts.
 * Queries can be restricted using a service flags bit mask.
-* And for good measure, can also serve DNS queries too with a simple built in DNS server.
 * Crawl speed can be specified in terms of successful connects per second, rather than the crude number-of-threads approach used by other crawlers.